GST / HST Information for Nonprofit Organizations

 • Sales of new goods for profit

-Since none of the taxable and exempt supplies lists noted here is exhaustive, you should check with your controller or accounting professional for the most recent GST/HST information for nonprofit organizations.
+Since none of the taxable and exempt supplies lists noted here are exhaustive, you should check with your controller or accounting professional for recent GST/HST information for nonprofit organizations.

 Tax credits for NPOs and charities

-Both nonprofit and charitable organizations may be able to claim ITCs (input tax credits) and PSBs (public service bodies rebates) for GST/HST amounts that they pay.
+Both nonprofit and charitable organizations may claim ITCs (input tax credits) and PSBs (public service bodies rebates) for GST/HST amounts they pay.

 ITCs: GST/HST registrants can use ITCs to recover the GST/HST paid (or payable) on eligible purchases and operating expenses.